 What the Supreme Court's Dudenhoeffer Decision Means for ESOPsNCEO Webinar replays are the recorded version of our live Webinars, using PowerPoint presentations viewed online.
 To purchase a twelve-month subscription providing unlimited access to all recorded Webinars, including this one, follow this link.
-(Replays are not available for individual purchase.)
-Please contact our Colleen Kearney at 510-208-1311 or firstname.lastname@example.org for additional information.
+If you have a current subscription to the replays, log in here.
+(Replays are not available for individual purchase).
+Please contact Colleen Kearney at 510-208-1311 or email@example.com for additional information.

 This replay was recorded on February 10, 2015.

 About This MeetingIn Fifth Third v.
 Dudenhoeffer, the Supreme Court ruled that ESOP fiduciaries are no longer presumed to be prudent when investing in company stock, but also laid out a series of guidelines that may make it more difficult for many plaintiffs to prevail.
 This Webinar will review what the court decided with a particular focus on what it means for private companies.